-- Splinting: Ask a doctor about splinting the foot at night to help keep it supported while sleeping.
+- Splinting: Ask a doctor about splinting the foot to help keep it supported while sleeping.

-- Using medication: Try over-the-counter pain relievers, such as ibuprofen.
+- Using medication: Try over-the-counter pain relief medication, such as ibuprofen.

-In addition, there are a few different techniques a person can do to help alleviate pain and make the arch less prone to injury.
+In addition, there are a few different techniques a person can use to help alleviate pain and make the arch less prone to injury.
 These include:

 To perform this stretch:

-- gently push the toes towards the heel and hold for 3–5 minutes
+- Gently push the toes toward the heel and hold for 3–5 minutes.

-- bend the front knee forward while keeping the back knee straight and the heel on the floor
+- Bend the front knee while keeping the back knee straight and the heel on the floor.

-- hold the stretch for 20–30 seconds, repeat three times and then switch legs
+- Hold the stretch for 20–30 seconds, repeat 3 times, and then switch legs.